matthewjmiller/mattmiller/CV.md

 The American Novel: Land, Community, Race, and Spirituality, College of the Ozarks, two sections, fall 2021, fall 2022.

+Topics in Writing and Rhetoric: Place Writing, spring 2025.

 Interdisciplinary Special Topics: Speaking Christian, College of the Ozarks, spring 2023.
+Cotaught with Dr. Paige Ray.

+Interdisciplinary Special Topics: Stories and Soil, College of the Ozarks, fall 2024.
+Cotaught with Dr. Micah Humphreys.

 Survey of American Literature II, College of the Ozarks, fall 2019.

+Writing about Your Garden community education course, College of the Ozarks, April 2025.

 Creative Writing: Nonfiction, College of the Ozarks, three sections, spring 2019, spring 2021, fall 2023.